cwrightlibrary/Leap-Training/README.md

 Additionally you can go to the different options: **Check Out**, **Out/Overdue**, **Account**, and **Claims/Lost**.

+You'll commonly use the default **Check Out** option, just scan the items the patron is checking out and press **COMPLETE** to print a check-out reciept for the patron.

 ## Bibliographic Records

+Let's say you've opened a workform for a bibliographic item record.
+There will be a few options you can select from: **SAVE** will be clickable if you adjusted the record, **ACTIONS ↓** will show a dropdown list where you can place a hold, create an item, copy or delete the record, and add to record sets. **LINKS ↓** will let you view the holds queue or the PAC view.
+The button with an arrow pointing in a window will close the item record and take you back to your search results and close will close the record and either take you to your last-opened workform or the main menu.

+At the bottom, you can look at the **⨁︎ Preview** will show the PAC view, the **Items** button will show you each item in our system for that item, the **Record Sets** button will show all associated record sets including the item, the others are self-explanatory.

 ## Record Sets

+Considering you've searched for and opened a Bibliographic Record Set and you have the proper permissions to view/edit it, you'll be able to change general information like the name and add/remove items to/from this record set.
+Additionally, in the actions button, you can use some of the options available therein.

 ## Getting more help